MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 applications that have some sort of initialization phase before entering into a mission phase that then exists forever until the device gets shutdown or reboots.

+BON defines a suitable and flexible approach to fully control both memory usage and startup sequences on devices with limited memory resources, while remaining within the boundaries of Java semantics.

+More precisely, it allows:

+-  Controlling the initialization sequence in a deterministic way.
+-  Defining persistent immutable read-only objects (that may be placed into non-volatile memory areas), and do not require copies to be made in ram to be manipulated.
+-  Defining immortal read-write objects that are always alive.

+BON serves as a very robust foundation for implementing Java software, in particular embedded Java Software.

+BON also adds a set of useful utilities:

+-  A Timer facilities that allows to schedule small activities repeatedly (or not).
+Such activities are Runnable objects that are automatically scheduled by the timer.
+-  Platform time which cannot be changed: the time from the very last boot of the device.
+-  Read-write `ByteArray`_ support according to the underlying processor endianness.
+-  `ResourceBuffer`_ support for random read access in a :ref:`resource <section.classpath.elements.raw_resources>`.
+-  A set of useful math operators.
+-  Accessing compile-time :ref:`constants <section.classpath.elements.constants>`.

 Specification Summary
 ~~~~~~~~~~~~~~~~~~~~~